-3. The art of thumb stopping is key
+3. The art of thumb-stopping is key

 The average internet user consumes 147 minutes of social media content every day.
-That’s nearly 3 hours… This doesn’t take into consideration other forms of digital engagement, such as reading news or other publisher content, engaging with streaming platforms, games, and even our work based screen time.
+That’s nearly 3 hours… This doesn’t take into consideration other forms of digital engagement, such as reading news or other publisher content, engaging with streaming platforms, games, and even our work-based screen time.

 Put simply, we all spend A LOT of time on the internet every day, and ad fatigue is a real thing.
 So getting people’s attention is harder than ever.

 “We see the best way to stop people from endless scrolling is by using video.
-There is something in the movement… the dynamic actions of video that makes the human brain stop and engage”, says Hagar.
+There is something in the movement… the dynamic actions of video that make the human brain stop and engage”, says Hagar.

 But it’s not enough just to create video content.

 To stop the scroll and keep those eyeballs engaged, you also need a hook and a reason to stay watching.